meniga/.github/README.md

 ## Create Release (.NET)

 This workflow demonstrates how you can create a GitHub Release.
-This workflow targets the `linux-x64` and `windows-x64` platforms and creates a release for each one.
+It targets the `linux-x64` and `windows-x64` platforms and creates a release for each one.

 ## Container CI

-This workflow demonstrates how to build a docker container.
+This workflow demonstrates how to build a docker container using docker buildx and caching image layers to GitHub cache to for faster builds.
+Additionally it lints the Dockerfile, scans for vulnerabilities and pushes the container if built of specific branches or a tag was pushed.

 ## psake CI